ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 # Step 1 - Check the development environment
 For this lab, we are going to use the Designer and the LTE - Local Test Environment  instead of using the manager (central).
 We will then deploy the API into the sandbox catalog from the designer.
 >**Note**: Using the toolkit/designer (locally) or using manager directly (remote server) is a pretty important decision.
 The toolkit has the benefit to allow the use of a Source Control Management System to perform micro versioning as well as backup of the various yaml (and WSDLs).
 It also provides a local experience with usually a lower response time.
 Using the Manager simplifies sharing the API Drafts.
-In reality, there are ways to benefit of both approaches, especially considering a devOps approach.
-I'm using a Linux environment, you may have to adjust the commands with your specific environment being Windows or MacOS.
+There are ways to benefit of both approaches, especially considering a devOps approach.
+I'm using a Linux environment; you may have to adjust the commands with your specific environment being Windows or MacOS.

 Let's check that development environment is ok.
 We first prepare the docker environment to start the local test environment. `sudo docker load < apic-lte-images_10.0.1.2-ifix2.tar.gz`.